ucb-stat133/stat133-spring-2018/syllabus/README.md

 ## 13. R Packaging (part 2)

 - :card_index: __Dates__: Apr 23-27
 - :paperclip: __Topics__: Creating an R package can seem overwhelming at first.
 So we'll keep working on the creation of a relatively basic package.
-This would give you the opportunity to apply most of the concepts seen in the course.
+This will give you the opportunity to apply most of the concepts seen in the course.
 - :file_folder: __Notes__:
     + TBD
 - :book: __Reading__: